Scottish diaspora: Poland

 By the 17th century, an estimated 30,000 to 40,000 Scots lived in the Polish–Lithuanian Commonwealth.
 Many came from Dundee and Aberdeen.
 The largest Scottish communities could be found in Gdańsk, Kraków, Lublin, Lwów, Poznań, Warsaw and Zamość, and sizeable numbers of Scots also lived in Brzeziny, Bydgoszcz, Człopa, Krosno, Łobżenica, Raciąż, Sieradz, Sierpc, Tarnów, Tuchola, Wałcz, Warta and Zakroczym.
 Small communities also existed in Biały Bór, Borek Wielkopolski, Brody, Chojnice, Czarne, Człuchów, Gniew, Gostyń, Iłża, Jedlińsk, Koronowo, Opole Lubelskie, Puck, Skoki, Starogard, Szamotuły, Szydłowiec, Świecie and Węgrów.
 Settlers from Aberdeenshire were mainly Episcopalians or Catholics, but there were also large numbers of Calvinists.
 As well as Scottish traders, there were also many Scottish soldiers in Poland.
 In 1656, a number of Scottish highlanders travelled to Poland, serving under the King of Sweden in his war against it.

 The Scots integrated well and many acquired great wealth.
 They contributed to many charitable institutions in the host country, but did not forget their homeland; for example, in 1701 when collections were made for the restoration fund of the Marischal College, Aberdeen, Scottish settlers in Poland gave generously.

-Many royal grants and privileges were granted to Scottish merchants until the 18th century, at which time the settlers began to merge more and more into the native population.
+Many royal grants and privileges were granted to Scottish merchants until the 18th century, at which time the settlers began to assimilate more and more into the native population.
 Charles Edward Stuart ("Bonnie Prince Charlie") was half Polish, since he was the son of James Francis Edward Stuart, the "Old Pretender", and Maria Clementina Sobieska, granddaughter of John III Sobieski, king of Poland.
-In 1691, the City of Warsaw elected the Scottish immigrant Aleksander Czamer (Alexander Chalmers) as its mayor.
+There were instances of Scottish immigrants being elected mayors of Polish cities, i.e. Michael Wolson in Wałcz, James Gordon in Węgrów and Alexander Chalmers in Warsaw.